 The department has allocated \$2.6 million (ex GST) to on-ground implementation of urban forest projects from 2021-22 to 2024-25.
-For the 2022-23 financial year \$700,000 (ex GST) is available.

 There is no maximum grant amount available to applicants.
 The department will consider value for money and availability of funds to meet priorities in determining a grant amount.
-Projects can be for 12 months or up to 4 years, however projects must be completed by 2026-27.
-Extension of project beyond this date will require approval from the Director General of the department.
+Projects with a maximum completion date of June 2025 are preferred, however projects undertaking works in 2025-26 and 2026-27 may be considered.
+Extension of a project beyond this date will require approval from the Director General of the department.
 All funding is exclusive of GST.